{{flagHref}}

 PTFE

-High resistance to acids, bases and solvents
+Excellent resistance to acids, bases, and solvents

-Chemical processing, Food industry
+Chemical processing, food industry

 PFA